 Hate crime involves any criminal offence which is perceived, by the victim or any other person, to be motivated by hostility or prejudice based on a personal characteristic.
 The definition covers five main strands, in particular - disability, gender-identity, race, religion or faith and sexual orientation.

 Legislation has been in place for a number of years to protect victims from such hate crimes, including offences for those who intend to stir up racial hatred, and those who commit racially and religiously aggravated offences or engage in racist chanting at football matches.
 New criminal offences have also been introduced in recent years to reflect the seriousness of hate crime, including enhanced sentencing.

-Hate crime can include for example:
+Hate crime can include